 Sustainability, ethics, eco-friendliness and being green is the future.
 It must be for the sake our planet, the wildlife and the human race as a whole.
 Yet unfortunately we aren’t all eco-friendly individuals or nearly as good as we can be.
 Yet as a community we are growing.
 On this blog I explore everything green from the environment to products that stop the harmful waste and help mitigate our daily negative impact on earth.
-Recently, I have thought about what are the barrier to stop us as a planet (or at least in my country) from fully adopting a ‘green’ life.
+Recently, I have thought about what are the barrier to going green, what is stoppping us as a planet (or at least in my country) from fully adopting a ‘green’ life.
 Therefore, I have pulled together what I consider to be the big barriers to going ‘Green’.
 Although this list could easily be very long trying to highlight all the issues with us going eco-conscious I have tried to highlight the mains ones I believe have the greatest impact.
 Here are my top reasons that prevent the majority adopting a green, sustainable and eco-friendly future.

 Unfortunately, anything new will have a higher cost, this is mainly because it is new to the market, so might not have an instant ‘demand’ for the product.
 This often means they are produced in smaller quantities, which again will not be as efficient, increasing their costs.
 ‘Green’ products are also of a higher quality and use raw materials that are generally more expensive.
 They also have better ethics and have a lower negative environmental impact, which is why I believe we need to expect and accept a higher cost.
 To make products right, without harming the planet, paying its workers and supply chain fairly and for innovation for future green products it will cost more.
 Unfortunately, for years we have been buying products without knowing fully where they are from and this includes from sweat factories, child labour and more horrendous abuse of workers and the environment, we cannot have this wilful ignorance going forward into a ‘green’ future.
 To summarise ‘green’ products tend to cost more because they use raw materials that are usually more expensive, produced in smaller quantities, often of better quality and can have a small premium to ensure it is ethical, less harmful to the planet and even potentially having a positive benefit.
 Unfortunately, this can all greatly increase the price.